A Brief History

 The legality of Online Casinos and gambling varies from country to country, and for the most part is legal in the United States with some restrictions based on certain state laws.
 Virtually all forms of Online Casino card games and the like is legal in the US.
 Certain betting on sporting events may be limited, so be sure to check on the individual case by case events.
 Some countries claim a government monopoly on gambling, including Online Casinos, so if you are from outside the United States, be sure to check your national laws.

 Gambling has become an enormous part of the American culture, as evidence by the $1.6 billion Mega Millions of October 2018.
-Although gambling and gaming has always been a major recreational activity for Americans, today is surely the acme of the legitimate gambling industry, with Online Casinos being the highest form of the evolution of gambling so far.
+Although gambling and gaming has always been a major recreational activity for Americans, today is surely the acme of the legitimate gambling industry with the removal of the PASPA Act in 2018, with Online Casinos being the highest form of the evolution of gambling so far.

-Questions for Students (and Others): Have you played Online Casino games?
+Question for students (and subscribers): Have you played Online Casino games?
 Do you know people who play Online Casino games?
 Do you buy lottery tickets?
 Do you believe gambling revenue is important to state and local government finances?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!